AlexLuo602/Zoom_Lectures/README.md

 Uses Python 3.0 and up.

 # Instructions
-Clone the project to any Python compiler.
+Clone the project to any Python IDE.

 Copy the xpaths of the different buttons required to navigate to the specific Zoom link.